NP-membership for the boundary-boundary art-gallery problem: The continuous inference system

 Similarly, if $(x\le f(c))\vee (y\ge c)$ fails for some $f(c)\notin \text{range}(x)$, then $f(c)<\text{min}(\text{range}(x))$ so $y<f^{-1}(\text{min}(\text{range}(x)))$. \end{proof}

-If $\Gamma$ is a continuous formula, then we define the associated formula $\Xi$ to be formula consisting of the disjunction of all the clauses in $C(x, y, f)$ for each $x, y, f$ such that $x\le f(y)$ is a constraint in $\Gamma$.
+If $\Gamma$ is a continuous formula, then we define the associated formula $\Xi$ to be the formula consisting of the conjunction of all the clauses in $C(x, y, f)$ for each $x, y, f$ such that $x\le f(y)$ is a constraint in $\Gamma$.